xkatherinemoore/class-projects/MessageMixer/README.md

 Ex.:
 $ node message-mixer.js caesar 4
-Enter the message you would like to encrypt...
+<br>Enter the message you would like to encrypt...
 > hello world

 Here is your encrypted message: